cafejojo/schaapi/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security
-If you discover any security related issues, please email cafejojo@casperboone.nl instead of using the issue tracker.
+If you discover any security-related issues, please email cafejojo@fwdekker.com instead of using the issue tracker.

 ## Credits
 - [Joël Abrahams](https://github.com/jsabrahams)